DataBytes-Organisation/Privacy-Technologies-for-Financial-Intelligence/README.md

 from the data base.
 There are other popular privacy techniques that are often discussed and employed in financial intelligence, include hashing techniques, federated learning and so on

+# Short Term End of T3
+By the end of the trimester we would like to write a report exploring prominent privacy technologies (being Secure multiparty computation (SMC or MPC) Homomorphic Encryption, Differential Privacy among others).
+- Initially we will look at a few common financial crime scenarios where intelligence sharing is inhibiting appropriate actions.
+- Next the report will detail the technologies.
+It will describe what they are, how they work, pros and cons, current research on them.
+It will then discuss how they can assist with the scenarios.
+Finally it will outline further research areas